sevaske/payfort/README.md

 This Laravel plugin lets you work with the Payfort Payment API and manage multiple merchants easily.

+# Beta version

+**Note**: This plugin is currently in beta.
+This means that while it is functional and ready for use, it may still have some bugs or incomplete features.
+We are actively working on improvements and welcome feedback to help us enhance the plugin.

 ## Requirements

 - PHP 8.1+